garbo999/TabCode/README.md

 ## What is TabCode?
 TabCode is a convenient way to notate historical tablature in a computer.
 It was created by Tim Crawford in the 1990s.
 There is a basic description [here].
 More details are given [on this page][Reference text 4] (note the useful references on the left under 'TabCode').
 TabCode has been further developed as part of the [ECOLM] project.

+Note: This particular version of the software is 'experimental'.
+It has been used extensively, but there is no guarantee that it will generate correct tablature output in every possible situation.
+For example, some instruments are not supported as fully as others, and the software might misbehave in certain browsers.
+Please report any problems on the [issues page][Reference text 3].

 ## What does TabCode look like?

 Click [here][Reference text 5] to open a page like Example 3.
 Refresh that page to see a different TabCode (randomly selected).